CONSTITUTION AND BY-LAWS

 Attended a membership class to become acquainted with the doctrines and practices of First Family Church and the membership covenant.

-Expresses substantial agreement to the teaching of Scripture as expressed in the Statement of Faith which we prescribe too (The Baptist Faith & Message 2000) which is covered in the membership class.
+Expresses substantial agreement to the teaching of Scripture as expressed in the Statement of Faith which we prescribe too (The Second London Baptist Confession of Faith) which is covered in the membership class.

 Sign up to be interviewed by two or more elders about becoming a covenant member of First Family Church, after attending the membership class.

-Have your name announced to the Church membership on a Sunday morning following the membership class, that the current members may be praying for you.
+Have your name announced to the Church membership on a Sunday morning following the membership class, that the current members may be praying for you for a period of at least two weeks.

 Be interviewed by two or more Elders for the purpose of assessment concerning his or her Christian experience, doctrinal beliefs, and seriousness of intention to wholeheartedly support the total ministry of this church as well as to discuss the Church Covenant, and address any questions that arose from the membership class.